ZIO.

 Understanding this pipeline reveals why SEO thinking doesn't translate to AIO:

 Keywords don't map to intent: AI engines understand semantics, not just word matching.
-Keyword optimisation is irrelevant when the engine comprehends meaning.

 Rankings don't exist: There's no position 1 to optimise for.
 Recommendations are synthesised, not ranked.
-You're either included or you're not – and the criteria vary by persona and context.

 Links don't translate: Backlink authority doesn't influence AI recommendations the same way.
-AI engines evaluate credibility through different signals.

 Content volume doesn't help: More pages don't mean better recommendations.
-AI engines need quality signal about your brand, not content quantity.

 Optimising for AI Recommendations